Burroughs Corporation: Developments and innovations

-Many computer scientists consider these series of computers to be technologically groundbreaking.
-Stack-oriented processors with 48-bit word length where each word was defined as data or program contributed significantly to a secure operating environment, long before spyware and viruses affected computing.
-The modularity of these large systems was unique: multiple CPUs, multiple memory modules and multiple I/O and Data Comm processors permitted incremental and cost effective growth of system performance and reliability.
+Architecturally, the machines utilized a tagged architecture with 48-bit words that distinguished program instructions from data, establishing hardware-level memory protection.
+The systems were also built around a modular multiprocessing design, allowing multiple CPUs, memory modules, and specialized I/O and communications processors to be added incrementally to scale performance and fault tolerance.

 In industries like banking, where continuous operations was mandatory, Burroughs Large Systems penetrated nearly every large bank, including the Federal Reserve Bank.
 Burroughs built the backbone switching systems for Society for Worldwide Interbank Financial Telecommunication (SWIFT) which sent its first message in 1977.
 Unisys is still the provider to SWIFT today.